 Need help or have questions?
 Leave a comment below — the author is always happy to assist!

-You can this article too: Analog Temperature controller for an incubator with Capacitor Power Supply
+You can this article too: Analog Temperature Controller for an Incubator with Capacitor Power Supply

-The basic of comparator:
+The basic comparator:

-But once it is higher than the preset reference voltage, the output will be low.
-Again the feedback resistor will draw some current from the reference pin which will actually reduce the actual reference voltage by a little.
+However once it is higher than the preset reference voltage, the output will be low.
+Again the feedback resistor will draw some current from the reference pin which will reduce the actual reference voltage by a little.
 Now what? the Vin pin needs to be lower than this voltage (actual reference voltage + voltage droop due to the feedback resistor).
 This way the hysteresis works.

 This hysteresis helps to control the output from fluctuating at the same input voltage range.
 That protects relays from chattering ensuring longer life.